-Hover your mouse over each shape and click one of the arrows that appears along its border to link it to an adjacent shape with a connector.
+Hover your mouse over each shape and click one of the arrows that appear along its border to link it to an adjacent shape with a connector.

 6. Change connector style:

-Right click on a connector and choose Convert to Right-Angle (Curved/Straight) Connector to directly change the connector style.
+Right-click on a connector and choose Convert to Right-Angle (Curved/Straight) Connector to directly change the connector style.
 To change the line color, weight, arrow style and etc., please go to Home tab, Line button for more options.
-Read Line and Line Ends to learn more about line setting.
-Please refer to Fine Tune Workflow Diagrams for detailed guide about final touches.
+Red Line and Line Ends to learn more about line setting.
+Please refer to Fine Tune Workflow Diagrams for a detailed guide about final touches.

 7. Print: When a workflow diagram is done, it’s easy to print and share with more people.
 On the File menu, point to Print to set for print options.
 You can change settings with fewer clicks and see the print preview in real time.
 Go to Print Diagrams for detailed information about printing.